2 Understanding containers and containerized applications

 - Differences between containers and virtual machines

-- Creating, running, and sharing a container image with Docker
+- How to create, run, and share a container image with Docker

 - Linux kernel features that make containers possible